fleetdm/fleet/articles/fleet-terraform-module.md

 And because we didn’t intend for people to use Dogfood’s Terraform, there were no means in place to see who used the code for deployment.
 So we wouldn’t know whether to contact you about breaking changes or updates.

-We needed a solution that makes it easier to test new features — and easier to deploy Fleet to unique environments.
+We needed a solution that makes it easier to test new features and easier to deploy Fleet to unique environments.

 ## Introducing the Fleet Terraform module

 Modules are the classic solution to this Terraform issue.
-Making a module with a simple interface would let teams deploy Fleet in AWS ASAP.
+Making a module with a streamlined interface would let teams deploy Fleet in AWS ASAP.
 You’d have minimal code to maintain and you could keep environments updated as Fleet evolves.

 The basic install had to be as simple as possible.
 Would you use a module if you had to pass in every single thing to make it work?
 Probably not.